6.1.4 Internal Controls

 Physical control over assets and records

 helps protect the location's assets.
-These control activities may
+In particular, locations must maintain tight control over cash and bank accounts.
+Control activities may

 include electronic or mechanical controls (such as a safe, employee ID

-cards, fences, cash boxes, fireproof files, and locks) or
+cards, fences, cash boxes, fireproof files, and locks) and computer-related controls such as limited access privileges or established

 backup and recovery procedures.